dstackai/dstack.github.io/docs/run-workflows.md

     it lists the last finished run.
 If you'd like to see more finished runs, use the `--last <n>` argument to specify the number of last runs to show regardless of their status.

-The first column (`RUN`) is the unique name of the run, associated with a single `dstack run` command.
-The second column (`JOB`) is the unique ID of the job associated with the run.
-Use that ID when calling other commands, such as `dstack stop`, `dstack logs`, and `dstack artifacts`.
-You can also use it when calling the commands such as `dstack stop`, and `dstack logs`.

 ## Check logs

-With the CLI, you can see the output of your run.
+With the `dstack` CLI, you can see the output of the entire run or individual of any job associated with it by its job ID.

 Type `dstack logs --help`, to see how to do it:

 ```bash